inviqa/harness-go/docs/harness-attributes.md

 1. Run a full `ws install` and make sure you are happy with the result
 1. Commit your new shell script file, along with the `workspace.yml` change to define an overlay directory

+#### `gocyclo.threshold`

+This controls the cyclomatic complexity threshold for `gocyclo` checks in the Jenkins pipelines.
+If any function in your application exceeds this complexity threshold then the pipeline will fail.
+A lower setting is more strict, and a higher one is less so.
+See [`gocyclo`] for more information.
+Defaults to `10`.

 ### `app` attributes